Reeceeboii/WikiIRC-Bot/README.md

-# WikiIRC-Bot
+# WikiIRC-dev.reecemercer.Bot
 ### This was developed as part of a university module: IN2011 Computer Networks
-WikiIRC-Bot is an IRC bot with MediaWiki API integrations.
+WikiIRC-dev.reecemercer.Bot is an IRC bot with MediaWiki API integrations.

 ## Usage and commands
 **The bot's trigger string is `!wb`**